twitchard/blog/posts/2019-09-18-richards-guide-to-irish-music.markdown

 It's extremely high energy and enjoy listening to it.

 10. **"Rambling Irishman" by De Dannan.** For me, this track is all about Alec Finn on the Bouzouki.
 It's fascinating.
 I've listened on repeat dozens of times and I just cannot wrap my head around it.

-11. **"Sweet Viledee" by Dervish."
-Dervish is the number one group I want to see in concert.
+11. **"Sweet Viledee" by Dervish.** Dervish is the number one group I want to see in concert.
 The mandola counterpoint is a little more polished than you find in Planxty's songs, and Cathy Jordan has a very pleasant voice.
 I enjoy the story in this track a lot.